aigulsharip/AppleShopSpringProject/README.md

 In this project, I have wrote Junit tests for ProductService.
 Also, JUnit tests and Integration test was written for Product controller.

-I have implemented web security for ClientControllers in practice5security branch
+I have implemented web security for ClientControllers in practice5security branch.
+With addition of web security, accessing "clients/" request to enter valid login and password for authentication.
+But when I added web config and dependency (spring-boot-starter-security) in pom.xml, some productController tests don't pass test.